-The report must be written by the student in the format of a research paper, using accepted conventions e.g. for gene or biochemical names.
+The report must be written using accepted conventions e.g. for gene or biochemical names.
 Abbreviations should be written in full the first time they are used.

 The report should normally be structured as follows, but may be varied to suit the project: